mrtnetwork/mrtwallet/README.md

 # About MRT Wallet

-Welcome to MRT Wallet, the open-source wallet designed for the decentralized future of finance.
-Our mission is to empower users with a secure and versatile solution that supports both Bitcoin mainnet and testnet, as well as networks such as
+Welcome to MRT Wallet, the open-source wallet crafted for the decentralized future of finance.
+Our mission is to provide users with a secure and versatile solution supporting a wide range of cryptocurrencies, including Bitcoin, Bitcoin Cash, Litecoin, Dogecoin, Dash, Ethereum, Tron, Ripple, Solana, Cardano, Cosmos, Polkadot, and Kusama.
+Our roadmap includes cross-platform support across Android, Windows, macOS, web, and extensions for Chrome, Brave, and Mozilla Firefox.
-Ethereum, Tron, Ripple, Dogecoin, Litecoin, Solana, Cardano, Cosmos and Dash, with a roadmap set to embrace a broad spectrum of cryptocurrencies.

 ## Networks